DApIA-Project/Data-Converter/README.md

 - JSON to SBS
 - SBS to NDJSON
 - NDJSON to SBS
-- CSV to JSON
+- CSV Opensky to JSON
-- JSON to CSV
+- JSON to CSV Opensky
-- CSV to NDJSON
+- CSV Opensky to NDJSON
-- NDJSON to CSV
+- NDJSON to CSV Opensky
-- SBS to CSV
+- SBS to CSV Opensky
-- CSV to SBS
+- CSV Opensky to SBS

 ## Setup